The Starlit ACH Standard: Why We Guarantee 1.5 and Average 0.85

 This air barrier approach works in concert with our thermal bridge elimination strategy — the same continuous insulation layer that breaks thermal bridges also protects the air barrier from mechanical damage and temperature cycling, extending its service life.

-The Passive House Institute has demonstrated that buildings achieving 0.6 ACH@50Pa (the Passive House standard) maintain their airtightness for 25+ years with zero maintenance.
-At 1.0 ACH, Starlit homes are well within the proven durability threshold.
+The Passive House Institute has demonstrated that buildings achieving 0.6 ACH50 (the Passive House airtightness target) maintain their airtightness for 25+ years with zero maintenance.
+Our portfolio average of 0.85 sits within reach of that benchmark — and well inside the proven durability threshold — which is part of why airtightness is the foundation of every Net Zero home we build.

 "We perform mid-construction blower door tests — before drywall — so we can identify and fix any leakage paths while they're still accessible.
 The final test is a confirmation, not a discovery."